Originally published on 6 September 2017

-Approximately 10% of all asthma patients worldwide – about 31.5 million individuals – have severe asthma, which can require specialist assessment, personalised support and targeted treatments.1,2 And yet, severe asthma is not that well understood outside of the asthma community.
+Approximately 10% of all asthma patients worldwide – about 33.4 million individuals – have severe asthma, which can require specialist assessment, personalised support and targeted treatments.1,2,3 And yet, severe asthma is not that well understood outside of the asthma community.
 It does not generate the headlines that would be expected of a life-threatening disease that affects tens of millions of people every day.
 Why?
 Well, part of the reason may lie in how, and how little, severe asthma is talked about.

-AstraZeneca recently conducted research on social media across several countries and found that there are few severe asthma conversations happening online.
+AstraZeneca has conducted research on social media across several countries and found that there are few severe asthma conversations happening online.
 We learned that despite a desire for information, severe asthma conversations are under-represented in the overall asthma conversation online.
 When conversations do take place, they tend to focus on sharing experiences or seeking solutions, rather than sharing information.
-And the information that does exist can be inconsistent and difficult to find.
+Furthermore, the information that does exist can be inconsistent and difficult to find.

 A closer look at the dialogue taking place on platforms like Facebook and Twitter highlights a disconnect between patients and physicians in terms of the language each uses.
 Patients describe their condition in many varying ways.
 While some use emotive language to discuss their experience, few identify themselves as having ‘severe asthma’.
 They may talk powerfully about frequency and severity of their attacks, but use a range of words like “uncontrolled” or “serious” rather than chronic or severe.
 On the other hand, physicians tend to use specific, medical language so it is easy to see how anyone searching online for information could have difficulty in finding information that feels relevant to them.
-This variance in vocabulary may be important for us to keep in mind as we work to disseminate news and information around ERS and beyond.
+This variance in vocabulary may be important for us to keep in mind as we work to disseminate news and information.

 In addition to our research, we hear anecdotal evidence from leading members of the asthma community that people with severe asthma are hungry for more information.
 Some suggestions on topics of interest include:

 - Risk: Severe, uncontrolled asthma is debilitating and potentially fatal with patients experiencing frequent exacerbations and significant limitations on lung function and quality of life.
-1,3,4
+4,5,6

 AstraZeneca is committed to playing our part in helping improve the digital experience of people with asthma, and ensuring they get access to the information they need.
 Be sure to follow us on Twitter for updates at @AstraZeneca and @MedImmune to see where this ambition takes us.

-5. Hyland ME, Whalley B, Jones RC, Masoli M. A qualitative study of the impact of severe asthma and its treatment showing that treatment burden is neglected in existing asthma assessment scales.
+9. Hyland ME, Whalley B, Jones RC, Masoli M. A qualitative study of the impact of severe asthma and its treatment showing that treatment burden is neglected in existing asthma assessment scales.
 Qual Life Res.
 2015 Mar;24(3):631-9. doi: 10.1007/s11136-014-0801-x.
 Epub 2014 Sep 9.

-7. Iribarren C, Tolstykh IV, Miller MK, Sobel E, Eisner MD.
+10. Iribarren C, Tolstykh IV, Miller MK, Sobel E, Eisner MD.
 Adult asthma and risk of coronary heart disease, cerebrovascular disease, and heart failure: a prospective study of 2 matched cohorts.
 Am J Epidemiol.
 2012 Dec 1;176(11):1014-24. doi: 10.1093/aje/kws181.
 Epub 2012 Nov 8.